 The 2018-2019 school year was hard for us and I think this is reflected in the blog by having more general posts, rather than personal ones.
 In that time span, two friends of mine passed away, one of our dogs suffered a spinal injury and passed, HisFI found out his company would be shutting down (yes, he still got the promotion) and he had to be on the job hunt, I had a bit of a mental breakdown with stress from teaching and trying to grow a new business.
 I quit teaching and took on a new career.
 Then, at the very end of the year, we sold our home in the PNW and moved to AZ which rounded out the chaos of that year.

-We have huge plans too– and we like to share them here.
+We have huge plans for our financial independence journey– and we like to share them here.
 They might change or get pushed off, but we’ll try to let you know.

 The blog and my work